Rontoni/HangmanGame/README.md

 ### Deployment
 This project was deployed using Code Institutes mock terminal for Heroku.
 Steps for deployment
-- Create a new HEroku app
+- Create a new Heroku app
 - Set buildbacks to Python and NodeJS
 - Link the heroku app to the repository
 - Click on deploy